samuel-watson/glmmr-web/content/docs/glmmr/model/model_code.md

 * `var_par`: Optionally, the (starting) value of the scale parameter.
 * `data`: A data frame with the data for the model.
 This can be omitted if data are provided separately to the `mean` and `covariance` arguments via their lists.
 * `family`: An R family.
+* `offset`: An optional vector of offset values
+* `trials`: For binomially distributed data, the number of trials can be specified here.
+* `weights`: An optional vector of regression weights.
+For a Gaussian model, these weights divide the individual level variance.
+For non-Gaussian models they weight the log-likelihood.
 We discuss each of these below.
 Examples are provided [here](model_examples).

 ## Formula